Jay2645/Unreal-Polygonal-Map-Gen/README.md

 This system doesn't physically create anything inside the Unreal Engine itself, except for perhaps a debug diagram if the user chooses.
 It is up to the user to find or implement a system which can take the data from this graph and transform it into something tangible within the engine itself.

 There is a class provided, `UPolygonalMapHeightmap`, which can create a heightmap from a `UPolygonMap`.
-If you are using the default implementation of `AIslandMapGenerator`, this will be done for you and you can access the heightmap after map generation is complete with `AIslandMapGenerator::GetHeightmap()`.
+To get this heightmap, call the function `CreateHeightmap()` and supply a function callback.
+This function will asynchronously generate a heightmap array, which can take several seconds.
+Once the array is complete, the callback will be called and you can safely access the heightmap array through `AIslandMapGenerator::GetHeightmap()`.

 The `UPolygonalMapHeightmap` class provides a couple helper classes: